 - Network Load Balancer: NLB is a layer 4 load balancer operating at the IP level—NLB can handle massive network traffic, while ensuring low latency.

-- Amazon API Gateway: API gateway enables applications to process thousands of concurrent API calls.
+- Amazon API Gateway: AWS API Gateway enables applications to process thousands of concurrent API calls.

 - Amazon Route 53: Route 53 is Amazon’s highly available and scalable DNS service.